godalming123/tinytile/readme.md

  - *Keybindings for moving/resizing clients:*
     - Alt + shift + W/A/S/D    - move a client
     - Alt + control + w/a/s/d  - resize a client

-**Other behaviours:**
- - You can press alt and hold on a client with left click to drag it or right click to resize it

 # Todo